Nathanfavors/MIST4610-Group-5/README.md

 ## Data Model

-Here's an overview of the Tennis Club Data Model:
+Our data model is designed to streamline the management of a tennis club, catering to a range of activities and services.
+At the core of our model lies Membership Management, encompassing various membership options tailored to different needs.
+Each membership type is associated with distinct access levels and privileges within the club, ensuring a personalized experience for our members.

-Membership Management: We offer various membership options, including individual, family, and corporate memberships.
-Each membership type may have different access levels and privileges within the club.
+A pivotal feature of our system is the Court Reservation System, enabling members to effortlessly book tennis courts for matches or practice sessions.
+Courts of many different surface types may be booked.

-Court Reservation System: Members should be able to easily book tennis courts for their matches or practice sessions.
-We may also have provisions for non-members to book courts on a pay-per-use basis.
+Tennis Programs and Coaching are integral components of our club's offerings, providing lessons and coaching sessions for players of all ages and skill levels.
+Whether through beginner, advanced, or specialized training programs, our aim is to nurture talent and foster a passion for the sport.

-Tennis Programs and Coaching: We provide tennis lessons and coaching sessions for players of all ages and skill levels.
-This includes group lessons, private coaching, and specialized training programs.
+Events, such as tournaments, form a vibrant aspect of our club's calendar, featuring regular competitions, leagues, and tournaments.
+From intra-club matches to larger-scale events open to members, our club provides ample opportunities for players to showcase their skills and engage in friendly competition.

-Events and Tournaments: Our club hosts regular events, leagues, and tournaments throughout the year.
-This includes intra-club competitions, friendly matches, and larger-scale tournaments open to members and non-members alike.
+Our Pro Shop and Equipment Rental services cater to members' equipment needs, offering a range of tennis gear, apparel, and accessories.
+Additionally, we facilitate equipment rental for those seeking temporary access to racquets, balls, and other essentials.

-Pro Shop and Equipment Rental: We have a pro shop on-site offering tennis equipment, apparel, and accessories.
-Additionally, we may provide rental services for tennis racquets, balls, and other gear.
+Facilities Management is paramount to ensuring a seamless experience for our members and guests.
+We maintain our tennis courts, clubhouse, locker rooms, and other amenities to uphold cleanliness, safety, and functionality standards.

-Facilities Management: We maintain our tennis courts, clubhouse, locker rooms, and other amenities to ensure they are clean, safe, and well-equipped for our members and guests.
+Billing and Payments are efficiently handled through our system, managing membership fees, court reservations, coaching charges, and other transactions.
+We facilitate seamless payment processing, invoicing, and membership renewals to streamline financial operations.

-Billing and Payments: We handle membership fees, court reservations, coaching fees, and other transactions through our billing system.
-This includes processing payments, issuing invoices, and managing membership renewals.
+Member Communication is facilitated through various channels, including email newsletters and our club website.
+Emails are sorted based on content such as raquet inquiries from members and automatic payment reminds from the club itself.

-Member Communication: We communicate with our members through various channels, such as email newsletters, social media, and our club website.
-We may also have a mobile app for convenient access to club information and updates.
+In summary, our Tennis Club Data Model provides a comprehensive framework for managing the diverse aspects of club operations, from membership and court reservations to coaching, events, facilities management, billing, and member communication.

 <img width="625" alt="Screenshot 2024-03-27 at 1 25 29 PM" src="https://github.com/ekmcneice/MIST4610-Group-5/assets/163003449/69526a99-2818-4747-971e-e748ff995fd7">